citusdata/citus_docs/installation/multi_node_debian.rst

 addresses) and server ports to the table.

 ::

+  # Register the hostname that future workers will use to connect
+  # to the coordinator node.
+  #
+  # You'll need to change the example, 'coord.example.com',
+  # to match the actual hostname

+  sudo -i -u postgres psql -c \
+    "SELECT citus_set_coordinator_host('coord.example.com', 5432);

+  # Add the worker nodes.
+  #
+  # Similarly, you'll need to change 'worker-101' and 'worker-102' to the
+  # actual hostnames

   sudo -i -u postgres psql -c "SELECT * from citus_add_node('worker-101', 5432);" sudo -i -u postgres psql -c "SELECT * from citus_add_node('worker-102', 5432);"